 work together when approaching investigators/authors and/or their institutions.

-Notwithstanding these advantages, it must be acknowledged that confidential treatment of author submissions is a fundamental aspect of scientific publishing, and sharing of information concerning a specific journal submission with individuals who are outside the journal’s review process is inimical to the principles of confidentiality.
+It should be acknowledged that confidential treatment of author submissions is a fundamental aspect of scientific publishing, and sharing of information concerning a specific journal submission with individuals who are outside the journal’s review process is harmful to the principles of confidentiality.

-The following guidance from COPE is not intended to serve as a legal opinion, nor should it be construed as affording legal protection against such claims; however, it is hoped that this guideline reflects ‘best practices’ in terms of responsible actions on the part of EiCs and publishers.
+The COPE guidance is not intended to serve as a legal opinion, nor should it be construed as affording legal protection against such claims; however, it is hoped that this guideline reflects ‘best practices’ in terms of responsible actions on the part of EiCs and publishers.